bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-update-styles.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed to meet writing standards
+- edits needed for writing standards
 - parameter types are not specified
 - parameter requirements are not specified
 - examples are missing